What is Apprenticeship?

 Who can become an apprentice?

 Any high school graduate or person with a G.E.D. who is at least 18 years old, is physically fit and healthy, and has completed one year of high school algebra or equivalent with a passing grade can become eligible for apprenticeship.
-Applicants must pass the NJATC General Aptitude Test administered by the JATC.
+Applicants must pass the Electrical Training Alliance General Aptitude Test administered by the JATC.
 You do not need any prior experience in the electrical field.

 A person who has previous experience in the trade and can substantiate 4000 hours of on-the-job experience in the electrical construction industry can be exempted from the algebra and aptitude test requirements.